OmriN7/Example-Website/README.md

 Here's the list of all of those things:

+- Scrap all "type" attributes for link tags of stylesheets and scripts.
 - Top page anchor buttons seems to fade in and out kind of akwardly.
 - Ensure that only concatnated compiled files are in dist.
 - Add a footer